digitalconfucius/byzcal/README.md

 # byzcal
 The Byzantine Julian Calendar, now online!
-Pretend you're in the Roman Empire!
+Understand the current time in the Roman Empire from the comfort of your own computer.

+ digitalconfucius.github.io/byzcal/